 Bohemian Nights at NewWestFest is a free, three-day music festival held each August in historic downtown Fort Collins.
-The 2017 festival will take place Aug.
-11, 12 and 13.
-The annual festival is produced in collaboration with the Downtown Fort Collins Business Association.
-In addition to music and entertainment offerings, the festival features more than 250 art, specialty and food booths.
+We are missing live music and we know you are too.
+It’s too early to say whether live music events will be possible this summer.
+Check back here for updates.
+The annual festival is co-produced with the Downtown Fort Collins Business Association.
+In addition to music and entertainment offerings, the festival features more than 200 art, specialty and food booths.
 This free community music festival features a variety of genres and includes a family-centered Kids’ Music Adventure.

-Bohemian Nights at NewWestFest is free in order to reflect the core purpose of Bohemian Nights -- showcase new, emerging and established Colorado music; reveal Fort Collins as a music city; and share the gift of music.
+Bohemian Nights at NewWestFest is free in order to support Bohemian Nights' goals--to showcase new, emerging and established Colorado music; reveal Fort Collins as a music city; and share the gift of music.

 Don’t know which bands to see?
-Ask Me About Local Music is staffed by members of the Fort Collins Musician’s Association, and offers festival-goers customized music recommendations and sample music from all Colorado bands.
-Representatives from Ask Me About Local Music will be wearing red shirts and will be stationed at the Central Music Merchandise Tent and stage merchandise tents.
+Ask Me About Local Music is staffed by members of the Fort Collins Musician’s Association, and offers festivalgoers customized Colorado music recommendations.
+Representatives from Ask Me About Local Music will be wearing red shirts and will be stationed at information booths.

 Absolutely!
 There are two main sections specifically for kids:

 The second festival area specifically for kids is Kids’ World, produced by the Downtown Fort Collins Business Association.
-This area (located at the SW corner of Library Park) includes a carnival, mechanical rides, games and more.
-Don’t miss out on the fun at the Kids’ World Stage (located at the intersection of Olive and Mathews St.); watch interactive acts ranging from kids puppeteers to various dance groups.
+This area, located south of Library Park, includes kids’ activities, games and more.
+Don’t miss out on the fun at the Kids’ World Stage.
+Watch interactive acts ranging from kids’ puppeteers to various dance groups.
 Learn more at DowntownFortCollins.com

-ATMs are centrally located at most major street intersections of the festival.
+ATMs are located at most major street intersections of the festival.

-During the weekend of the festival, lost and found items will be taken to the info booth at the intersection of Mountain Ave. and Mathews St. After the festival weekend, lost and found items are given to Fort Collins Police Services.
-Fort Collins Police Services can be reached at (970) 221-6835.
+During the weekend of the festival, lost and found items will be taken to the information booth on Walnut Street.
+After festival weekend, lost and found items are given to Fort Collins Police Services.
+Fort Collins Police Services can be reached at 970-221-6835.